MaterializeInc/materialize/doc/user/content/sql/create-connection.md

 `PORT`                      | `int4`           | ✓        | Port for the connection.
 `USER`                      | `text`           | ✓        | Username for the connection.

+#### Public key retrieval

-After executing the `CREATE CONNECTION my_tunnel FOR SSH TUNNEL ...` command, the public keys to be placed on the bastion server can be found by running `SELECT * FROM mz_ssh_tunnel_connections;`.
+Once a connection is created, you can find and retrieve the public keys to be used in the bastion server by running:

+`SELECT * FROM mz_ssh_tunnel_connections;`

 ##### Example